 Arsano is currently a PhD candidate in Architecture and Building Technology at MIT.
 Earlier, she was an academic fellow at Transsolar Energietechnik, a climate engineering consultancy in Stuttgart, Germany.

-Enrico Bertini Assistant Professor — Starting January 2022 Department of Art + Design / Khoury College of Computer Sciences
+Enrico Bertini Associate Professor — Starting January 2022 Department of Art + Design / Khoury College of Computer Sciences

 Enrico Bertini works on data visualization interfaces as a way to help people make sense of the world through data.